-3.1.9 All PhD students are initially registered for the MPhil degree, with upgrade to PhD occurring at the recommendation of the student's assessors, normally at the end of the first year of study (or equivalent in part-time study).
-The circumstances of transfer from MPhil to PhD are given in section 3.4.3.

-3.1.10 For as long as students are pursuing their programmes of study (including during writing up period?), they must remain formally registered/enrolled with the RVC and pay the appropriate level of fees.

-3.1.11 Possible registration status options are full-time, parttime, writing-up and interrupted.
+- 3.1.9 All PhD students are initially registered for the MPhil degree, with upgrade to PhD occurring at the recommendation of the student's assessors, normally at the end of the first year of study (or equivalent in part-time study).
+The circumstances of transfer from MPhil to PhD are given in section 3.4.3. - 3.1.10 For as long as students are pursuing their programmes of study (including during writing up period), they must remain formally registered/enrolled with the RVC and pay the appropriate level of fees. - 3.1.11 Possible registration status options are full-time, part-time, writing-up and interrupted.
 Part-time status options are either 0.5FTE or 0.8FTE.
-Any change of status must be supported by the supervisor and approved by the Graduate School who may refer the request to the SPDS for approval.
+Any change of status must be supported by the supervisor and approved by the Graduate School who may refer the request to SPD for approval.
 Transfer of status from full-time to part-time will not normally be permitted within 3 months prior to the end date of the studentship or during writing-up status.
-Such requests will only be considered in exceptional circumstances and the Graduate School may refer the request to SPDS.

-3.1.12 Interruption of study for reasons of ill health, maternity/paternity leave or personal problems is possible for up to a total of 12 months during their studentship.
-During periods of approved interruption, students will not be required to maintain active study on their research programmes.
+Such requests will only be considered in exceptional circumstances and the Graduate School may refer the request to SPD. - 3.1.12 Interruption of study for reasons of longer-term ill health (exceeding 4 weeks) in line with sickness policy, maternity/paternity leave or personal problems is possible this must be agreed via SPD and will not normally be for more than one year per programme During periods of approved interruption, students will not be required to maintain active study on their research programmes.
 Any access to facilities needs to be approved by the Head of Department.
 Students in this situation will normally have access to College resources and facilities, but will not be required to pay any fees.
-Student stipends may not be paid for all of the period of interruption depending on the organisation funding the study (c.f.
-BBSRC regulations) and the circumstances.
-The sickness and maternity/paternity policies for postgraduate research students can be found on the Graduate School site on RVC Learn.
-All requests to interrupt must be submitted to the Graduate School and may need to be considered by representatives of the SPDS for a final decision.
+Student stipends may not be paid for all of the period of interruption depending on the organisation funding the study and the circumstances.
+The sickness and maternity/paternity/adoption policies for postgraduate research students can be found on the Graduate School site on RVC Learn.
+All requests to interrupt must be submitted to the Graduate School and may need to be considered SPD for a final decision.

-3.1.13 Fees for research degree study are set annually for a 12-month period from 1st August.
+- 3.1.13 Fees for research degree study are set annually for a 12-month period from 1st August.
 Research students are required to pay the level of fee according to the year in which they register and subsequent years of re-registration.
-Students who have not submitted their thesis within 4 years (or within 3 years and 6 months for a 3-year studentship) will be liable to pay an annual fee (students should consult the Graduate School site on RVC Learn for further details).

-3.1.14 At least once a year there will be an RVC induction programme to introduce new research students to the RVC and key staff, to postgraduate research study, and to one another.
+Students who have not submitted their thesis within 4 years (or within 3 years and 6 months for a 3-year studentship) will be liable to pay an annual fee (students should consult the Graduate School site on RVC Learn for further details). - 3.1.14 At least once a year there will be an RVC induction programme to introduce new research students to the RVC and key staff, to postgraduate research study, and to one another. - 3.1.15 PhD and MRes students can take up to 8 weeks' (40 days) annual leave per annum commencing from the date of registration (including all public holidays and College closures).
+Annual leave must be booked in consultation with, and with the approval of, the supervisor.
+Remaining annual leave days cannot be carried forward to the next year, and no more than one month of annual leave may be taken at the end of study (unless the funding body supporting the studentship states otherwise, in which case the latter takes precedence).

-3.1.15 PhD and MRes students can take up to 8 weeks' (40 days) annual leave per annum (including all public holidays and College closures), no more than one month of which may be taken at the end of study (unless the funding body supporting the studentship states otherwise, in which case the latter takes precedence).
-Part-time research students must abide by an employer's terms and conditions relating to annual leave.
+Where applicable, research students must abide by an employer's terms and conditions relating to annual leave.